rhel-labs/learn-katacoda/sql-server-ubi/step4.md

-# Run the Ansible Playbook
+# Deploy the client-tools container

 Now, let's run our ansible playbook defined in the site.yml file and pass it the list of hosts